w3f/General-Grants-Program/grants/speculative/PolkaHub.md

 5. Polkahub provides developers with a uniform standard for packaging and deploying applications to cloud infrastructure.

 6. Polkahub provides the functionality to track and control of the parachain’s versions.
-So in the event of critical bugs arising, developers can update or roll back the version of the parachain using simple commands (clicking in a web-interface and/or working in a command line).
+So in the event of critical bugs arising, developers can update or roll back the version of the parachain using simple commands (via running specific commands in a command line).

-7. Polkahub supports Node deployment to remote servers or cloud infrastructures via [git](https://en.wikipedia.org/wiki/Git).
+7. Polkahub supports Node deployment to remote servers or cloud infrastructure via git.

-8. Polkahub infrastructure is based on [buildpacks](https://buildpacks.io/) (industry standard for managing containers in the cloud).
+8. Polkahub infrastructure is based on buildpacks (industry standard for managing containers in the cloud).

 9. Buildpacks provides high-level interfaces for isolated environments within the node's execution.
 Easily scaled, managed and updated.

 10. No need to rely on DevOps and System Administration for managing parachain’s infrastructure - thanks to PolkaHub.
 You only git, command line and a simpleweb-interface.

-11. No need to rely on DevOps and System Administration for managing parachain’s infrastructure - thanks to PolkaHub.
-You only git, command line and a simpleweb-interface.

-12. Sample basic scenario - node deployment infrastructure using PolkaHub:
+11. Sample basic scenario - node deployment infrastructure using PolkaHub:
-    * Sign up to PolkaHub
+   * Download PolkaHub utility

-    * Create Project (parachain’s name, for example, testchain)

-    * Get access token to cloud infrastructure
+   * Get deployment token via PolkaHub utility

    * Insert in command line “git push https://token.polkadhub.io master: development”, where master:development is an active branch of code.

    * PolkaHub automatically creates buildpacks, installs all dependencies, sets needed settings and deploys application.

    * When the process is completed the parachain will be accessible through a link https://testchain.polkahub.io/

    * wss://testchain.polkahub.io

-    * Next, the developer can install the PolkaHub’s command line utility for cloud infrastructure management (number of nodes, system settings, environment variables)

    * Also, the developer can publish his parachain on the PolkaHub Explorer.
 The description and documentation for the project will be automatically sourced from the Readme and Docs folder.

-13. Basic scenario for dapp developer:
+12. Basic scenario for dapp developer:

     * Visit https://explorer.polkahub.io